priyanshupandey1999/priyanshupandey1999/README.md

 ### Hi there 👋

-### I am a 3rd year CSE student at IIIT Agartala.
-### I love designing and developing anything related to web.
+### I am a 3rd year CSE student at IIIT Agartala.I love designing and developing anything related to web.
 ### Current Position - Software Developer Intern in IKSS LLP.

-### Although I can't be associated with specific domain but still I have currently worked professionaly with -
+### Although I am not associated with specific domain but for record I have currently worked professionaly with -
 ### Frontend - HTML , CSS , JavaScript , React Js.
 ### Backend - PHP , Laravel
 ### Database - MySQL